Trimphone

 Production of the new telephone commenced in 1965 by STC, and an initial quantity of 1,000 was offered to customers on a selective trial basis in the London North West Telephone Area in the same year.
 It became available throughout the country in 1968, at extra rental cost, with a choice of three two-tone colour schemes: grey-white, grey-green and two-tone blue.
 The first example of the Trimphone was presented in May 1965 by the Postmaster General, Tony Benn, to a newlywed couple in Hampstead in a ceremony marking the ten millionth telephone to be installed in Britain.
 By 1980 there were 1.6 million Trimphones in use out of a total telephone population at that time of 27 million.

 There was also some concern about the luminescent dial that glowed green in the dark.
 This effect came from a small glass tube of tritium gas, which gave off beta radiation, which in turn energized light-producing phosphors and made the dial fluoresce.
 Although the radioactivity was equivalent only to that given off by a wristwatch it was felt wise to withdraw this facility as public concern over radioactivity grew.

 Another problem with the dial version of the Trimphone was its light weight, 0.8 kg compared with 1.4 kg for the 700-type and 2.6 kg for the 300-type telephone.
-This led to the complaint that on slippery surfaces the telephone turned and slid whilst dialling.
+This led to the complaint that on slippery surfaces the telephone turned and slid while dialling.
 The fix for this was to wet the feet and the phone stuck to the table.

 After a number of different modifications, the definitive version of the Trimphone, the 2/722 was introduced in 1971.
 These were supplied with an all figure dial, although earlier variants of the 722 with lettered dials exist.

 The first keypad version of the Trimphone appeared in 1977 – somewhat delayed by the problem of packaging the signalling electronics into the small volume of the Trimphone.
 The problem was alleviated by marginally increasing the height of the case compared to the dial version.
 The first design of keypad Trimphone to achieve large-scale production was the SC version (Tele 766); this design incorporates relays, but does not require batteries.
 Subsequent designs eased the packaging problems further by eliminating the relays and introducing transistor pulsing.
 An MF4 (Touch-tone) design had to await the development of an integrated circuit to replace the bulky coils and capacitors otherwise needed.
 This was introduced in 1979 (Tele 786).

 The next incarnation of the Trimphone was the Deltaphone, a deluxe version of the Trimphone with a case bound in leather.
 By 1980, Trimphones had been around for some 15 years and needed revamping for the new era of competition.
 The final incarnation (or rather reincarnation) was a collection of alternative colour range Trimphones called the Phoenix phone or 'Snowdon Collection'.
 BT, as the GPO had become, fitted these with the new plug-socket connection and they were available for purchase.